 Finally, the celebrant/officiant will now introduce the new couple.
 The bride and the groom will exit, followed by the bridal party.
-This is a good opportunity to congratulate the newlywed couple as they head out of the ceremony.
+This is a good opportunity to congratulate the newlywed couple as they head out of the wedding ceremony.

 Remember, this is only a guideline.
-At every stage of the ceremony, you can add as little or as much personalized items that you want to reflect your love story.
+At every stage of the wedding ceremony, you can add as little or as much personalized items that you want to reflect your love story.

 Our Awesome Budget Tool

 Sign up to download our comprehensive Wedding Budget Tool to help you to keep track of all the costs and spendings.